 The pancreas is responsible for two major functions.
 One is to produce insulin for the body to use and store glucose.
 The other is to produce pancreatic enzymes that enable the body to digest and absorb fats and proteins in the digestive tract.

-But the problem is, the digestive enzymes produced by the pancreas can not only digest foods, but also the dog’s body – if there is a leakage of the enzymes into the body.
+But the problem is, the digestive enzymes produced by the pancreas can not only digest foods, but also the dog’s body!
+That is, if there is a leakage of the enzymes into the body.

-Pancreatitis in dogs is the inflammation and swelling of the pancreas due to leakage of active digestive enzymes into the pancreatic tissue.
+Pancreatitis in dogs is the inflammation and swelling of the pancreas.
+This inflammation and swelling is due to leakage of active digestive enzymes into the pancreatic tissue.

 Canine pancreatitis can be in a mild form, or it can be more severe with hemorrhage.
 It can be acute or chronic.